 To back up my statement about good players are using low sensitivity, i found a survey (sorry link is broken) some time ago.
 I have taken two graphs from the survey that you can see below.

-Sensitivity index is the same as the total mouse sensitivity i mentioned before.
-As you can see, most higher ranked players have a sensitivity index around 1000, whereas people ranked in Silver has an index around 3000.
-Also 400 DPI seems to be the most popular choice.
+The sensitivity index is the same as the total mouse sensitivity I mentioned before.
+As you can see, most higher-ranked players have a sensitivity index of around 1000, whereas people ranked in Silver have an index around 3000.
+Also, 400 DPI seems to be the most popular choice.
 I can highly relate this to myself.
 When I started playing CS:GO many years ago, my mouse sens was crazy high.
 I got ranked in the upper Silver range.
-I couldn’t land headshots quickly enough and couldn’t understand why until I researched about mouse settings.
+I couldn’t land headshots quickly enough and couldn’t understand why until I researched mouse settings.
 Now I am in the Global Elite with a total sens of 810.

 Screen resolution and sensitivity

 Your mouse sensitivity stays the same when you change resolutions.
 Both in the Windows desktop and in CS:GO.
 Your mouse has a larger pixel distance to travel when you increase the resolution.
 Resolution is also highly debated in the CS:GO community and I won’t go into detail about this.
 I use my native screen resolution at 16:9 and don’t play with black bars.
 I have witnessed some professional matches where players couldn’t see an enemy in the corner of the screen, due to low resolution and black bars (see the video below).
 But it is up to personal preference what to use.
 I might go into detail about the pros and cons of screen resolution in another tutorial.

 The default crosshair might be good to begin with, but you would never see a pro player using the default crosshair.
 Which crosshair to use is entirely up to you, it’s all about personal preference.
 Everyone uses different crosshairs, even the pros.
 One thing most have in common though is that they use a static crosshair.